Dushyantsingh-ds/learn-python/README.md

 ## install Python
 ### Using PowerShell
 -open PowerShell in Admin. mode

 -hit the command

 ``` pip install python2 ```

 Confirm the installation

 -hit the command

 ``` python --version ```

 you will see the python version

-if wilt'nt show, its mean installation did'nt sucessful
+if does'nt show, its mean installation did not sucessful setup.

 ### Using GUI
-Goto [python.org]9https://www.python.org/downloads/) offical website and download from there, -Select your OS config.
+Goto [python.org](https://www.python.org/downloads/) offical website and download from there, -Select your OS config.
 -downloading will start automaticly
 -install the setup and and check the all checkboxes